 - Discuss how this makes the bullied child feel.

 - Discuss how the bullying child feels.

 - Discuss how you feel seeing this happen.

-Discussion: How many of you can think of a time when you were a bully, or made someone feel bad with your words?
+Discussion: How many of you can think of a time when you were a bully, or made someone feel bad with your words in the past few days?